-Details relating to policy for performance evaluation, policy for remuneration and the amount of remuneration (monetary and non-monetary) paid to each director and to the non-director executives are set out in the Directors' Report under the section headed 'Remuneration Report'.
+Details relating to policy for performance evaluation, policy for remuneration and the amount of remuneration (monetary and non-monetary) paid to each director and to the non-director executives as well as other senior executives are set out in the Directors' Report under the section headed 'Remuneration Report'.

-The Board acknowledges the need for careful oversight in the context of COVID-19 and the need to incentivise performance that is in the long term interests of the Company.
-The Board considers that it has sufficient oversight capability and has closely monitored variable pay outcomes to ensure that there are no unintended results due to the circumstances created by COVID-19.
+The Board acknowledges the need for careful oversight and the need to incentivize performance that is in the long-term interests of the Company.
+The Board considers that it has sufficient oversight capability and has closely monitored variable pay outcomes to ensure that there are no unintended results due to the circumstances created by economic environment.

-There is no scheme to provide retirement benefits, other than statutory superannuation, to non-executive directors.
+There is no scheme to provide retirement benefits, other than statutory superannuation and US 401k plans, to non-executive directors.

-The members of the Remuneration Committee during the 2020 financial year were Michael Sistenich (Chair) and Geoffrey Kempler.
-Opthea considered it appropriate to only have two members on the Remuneration Committee (being the only non-executive directors) for the year ended 30 June 2020 given the structure of the Board.
+All members of the Remuneration Committee are independent non-executive directors.
+The members of the Remuneration Committee during the 2023 financial year were Michael Sistenich (Chair) (resigned June 7, 2023), Quinton Oswald (Chair) (effective June 7, 2023) Lawrence Gozlan and Julia Haller.
+Opthea considered it appropriate to only have three members on the Remuneration Committee for the year ended June 30, 2023 given the structure of the Board.

 Details relating to performance evaluation are set out in the section of the Directors' Report headed 'Remuneration Report'.
-For details on the number of meetings of the Remuneration Committee held during the year and the attendees at those meetings, refer to the Directors' Report under the section headed 'Directors' Meetings'.
+For details on the number of meetings of the Remuneration Committee held during the year and the attendees at those meetings, including previous members of the Remuneration Committee, refer to the Directors' Report under the section headed 'Director Meetings'.

-The Remuneration Committee Charter can be found on Opthea's website: www.opthea.com/corporate-governance/
+The Remuneration Committee Charter can be found on Opthea's website: https://ir.opthea.com/resources/corporate-governance/